jdeng2857/bookstore-db/README.md

 Install JDK 17 and JavaFX and set it up with Intellij: https://www.jetbrains.com/help/idea/javafx.html

+Download zip of bookstore folder, unzip it, and open in IntelliJ.

 Files:
 Under Folder /src/main/java/App
 Main: Main App, run this